chrishokamp/handycat/README.md

 # Introduction

-This is the main repo for the prototype web-based CAT tool developed at CNGL.
+Welcome to HandyCAT, a flexible web-based CAT tool for translation process research.

-#Build Instructions
+### Quickstart

 The frontend is built entirely with javascript, using the [Angular](http://angularjs.org/) framework.